Who Is Pete Buttigieg?

 Mayor of South Bend

-Despite accruing some controversies as mayor, Buttigieg has also helped transform the city.
+Despite accruing some controversies, Buttigieg also helped transform the city.
 He created programs to repair and clean up abandoned buildings, assisted low-incoming housing and promoted urban development projects.

 Policies and Presidential Campaign